- Admission Standards

 Deferral or Reconsideration of Admitted Students

 A deferral is an automatic admission that does not require an applicant to go back through admissions review.
-A reconsideration is not an automatic admission and an applicant must go through admissions review again, regardless of previous decision.
+A reconsideration is not an automatic admission and an applicant must go through admissions review again, regardless of previous admit decision.

 Offers of funding are not guaranteed for deferrals or reconsiderations and are at the discretion of the program of admission.